hung-phan/composer/README.md

 ### Elements

-* `StateHolderElement` is used to hold state and let other components update this state
+* `DataContainer` is used to hold state and let other components update this state
 * `PlaceholderElement` is used to represent a temporary component that can be later replaced when we have the correct component for that position.
 Placeholder usually has an `id` that is known to other elements